 In the language of art and music, however, the goal is not to compete but to be able to joyfully express oneself authentically and share the bliss of music with other people.
 We believe that music is the primal language of humankind — and that joy, ecstasy and bliss become our rewards when we release our voices in communion with others.

 What is included?

-All your lodging, transport, and food within Scandinavia — just get yourself to and from Røros!
+Tuition includes all your lodging, transport, and food within Scandinavia.
+You just need to get yourself to and from Røros, Norway where we will pick you up and take you over the border to Sweden.
 The best practice for people flying internationally is to book a return ticket to Oslo, Norway and then buy a separate flight to Røros.
 Specific details about flights will be provided upon registration.

 What kind of gear do I need?

 The basics are sturdy hiking boots, wool base layers, waterproof shell garments, hat, insulated gloves and a 30 kilo backpack.
 Many warm wool layers and waterproof garments are key.
 Even though this is not full on winter, being in the mountains requires being prepared for rougher, colder, windier and wetter weather than you might expect.
 We provide detailed packing lists that cover what kind of outdoor gear you should wear to be comfortable in the mountains.